-By BeauHD from Slashdot's and-I-would've-gotten-away-with-it-too-if-it-weren't-for-you-meddling-wearables department
+By BeauHD from Slashdot's things-to-look-forward-to department

-By BeauHD from Slashdot's automated-living department
+By BeauHD from Slashdot's vague-abusive-behavior-policies department

-By BeauHD from Slashdot's cease-and-desist department
+By BeauHD from Slashdot's fundamental-changes department

 By BeauHD from Slashdot's new-and-improved department